The Whale Library by Judith Vanistendael & Zidrou

 Judith Vanistendael’s illustrations are luminous: the reds and blues against white are striking.
 Hues deepen to reflect differences in mood, weather, and subject.
 I love the port scenes, the boats on shore, the yellow wellies, fishing rigamarole, and lighthouses.

-There’s some sexy stuff here too: bathtub nudity and frollicking, which made me wonder just who the target audience is.
-There are darker themes and images of Caesarean section.
+Content warning: there is some sexy stuff here: bathtub nudity and frollicking, and images of Caesarean section.

 The Whale Library was published by Europe Comics in 2021.

-Many thanks to Europe Comics and NetGalley for my advanced review copy.
+Many thanks to Europe Comics and NetGalley for my advance reading copy.

 WHAT TO READ NEXT